canvas-ai/canvas-server/src/ui/browser-extension/DESIGN_DOCUMENT.md

 ## WebSockets:

 - data events related to 'data/abstraction/tab' data.schema and the current context (inserted, updated, removed, deleted)
+- extension is always bound to a canvas-server context, hence should only listen on the context channel
 - context url changes, at which point we should re-fetch all tabs from canvas-server and process them accordingly, updating all our internal indexes if necessary
 - Auto-retry with exponential backoff, show "connecting…" in popup
 - Re-fetch context if reconnect successful